The Princesse de Broglie: Reception

 Portrait of Madame Moitessier, 1856.
 National Gallery, London.

 The painting remained in Ingres's possession until 1854, when it was first exhibited that December in his studio, alongside his unfinished Madame Moitessier (c.
 1844–1856), Portrait of Lorenzo Bartolini, and c.
 1808 Venus Anadyomene.
 One critic wrote that the painting showed Pauline as "refined, delicate, elegant to her finger tips... a marvelous incarnation of nobility."
 In general, it is held in the same high regard as Ingres's Comtesse d'Haussonville, and Portrait of Baronne de Rothschild.

 The work was an instant critical and popular success, and widely admired and written about.
 Most critics understood the artfulness of physical deformations, although one writer, writing under the byline A. de.
-G., and representing a minority, academic view, describes her as a "puny, wilted, sickly, woman; her thin arms rest on an armchair placed in front of her.
+G., and representing a minority, academic view, describes her as a "puny, wilted, sickly woman; her thin arms rest on an armchair placed in front of her.
 M. Ingres has rendered in an unheard-of manner these large, veiled eyes, deprived of sight.
 He has given this face a negative expression that he must have seen in real life, and reproduced it with a sure touch."
 The majority of critics noted Ingres's attention to detail in describing her clothes, accessories and decor, and saw an artist at the height of his creativity, with a few invoking the precision of van Eyck.
 Some writers detected a hint of melancholy in de Broglie's eyes and expression.

-Later history
+Provenance

 The painting remained in the sitter's family until 1958, when it was acquired by Robert Lehman through the gallery Wildenstein & Company.
 Lehman donated it to the Metropolitan Museum of Art, which received it from his estate in 1975, where it became part of the Lehman Collection.

-In 2025, the painting received minor damage when it was splashed with water by a teenage tourist during a vandalism spree.
+In 2025, the painting sustained minor damage when a teenage tourist splashed it with water during a vandalism spree.
 The museum stated that repairs would cost approximately $1,000.